chronotope/chrono-tz/parse-zoneinfo/README.md

 Rust library for reading the text files comprising the [zoneinfo database][w], which records time zone changes and offsets across the world from multiple sources.

 The zoneinfo database is distributed in one of two formats: a raw text format with one file per continent, and a compiled binary format with one file per time zone.
-This crate deals with the former; for the latter, see the [`zoneinfo_compiled` crate][zc] instead.
+This crate deals with the text format.

 The database itself is maintained by IANA.
 For more information, see [IANA’s page on the time zone database][iana].
 You can also find the text files themselves in [the tz repository][tz].